camunda/camunda-docs-manual/content/installation/database-schema.md

 # Update

-Updating to a newer Camunda Platform minor version also requires a database schema update.
+Updating to a newer Camunda 7 minor version also requires a database schema update.
 You can reuse all the options available for a [schema installation](#installation) here as well.
 If you are switching from one option to another, you might need to perform additional preparation work to update reliably.
 The individual sections on the mechanisms will provide details if necessary.

-In case you are just updating to a newer patch level of your Camunda Platform installation, a schema update might not be necessary.
+In case you are just updating to a newer patch level of your Camunda 7 installation, a schema update might not be necessary.
 Section [patch level update](#patch-level-update) provides details on how this can be achieved depending on the mechanism you want to apply.

 ## Liquibase update